kubereboot/kured/README.md

 > restartability where possible.
 If you do use it, make sure you set
 > up a RebootRequired alert as described in the next section so that
 > you can intervene manually if reboots are blocked for too long.

+### Post-Reboot Unlock Delay

+By specifying a `--release-delay` you can delay the release of the reboot lock This could be useful if you need to make sure that services have time to restart before other cluster nodes are able to reboot.

+### Blocking Lock Release via Pods

+After a node reboots, you can wait for certain pods to become ready before releasing the reboot lock.
+To do this, provide a `--release-pod-selector` to select the pods that need to be ready and a `--release-delay` to specify the interval between ready checks.

+> The release-pod-selector will only check pods that have been created and
+> scheduled to this node.
+If no pods are found, the lock will be released.

 ### Prometheus Metrics